Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 The method was developed with the understanding that dialogue, free will and freedom (physical and mental) allow children to grow into self-confident and happy adults.

-The method urges parents to provide for children's needs and feelings rather than fight to control them and demand discipline, coercion and compliance.
+The method urges parents to provide for children's needs and feelings rather than fight to control them and demand discipline, coercion, and compliance.
 It comes from a parental and educational desire to allow the Little Prince (the inner me), which exists in every child and adult, to get a place of honor in our lives.

 One central premise of the method is that children have a natural curiosity to learn and get to know the world without preconceived notions.

-They yearn to learn from their environment independently, as can be seen in the needs pyramid created by In the Child's Footsteps, and oppose direct learning.
+They are eager to learn from their environment independently, as can be seen in the needs pyramid created by In the Child's Footsteps, and oppose direct learning.
 As such, the method creates an experience-based environment based on the child's interests, from which the child will learn and reach his potential in all levels - emotional, mental, motor and social.

 Sigal in Ramot Weizmann school: